 Overview

-The Minnesota Residential Heat Pump Rebate Program will provide financial assistance to eligible applicants that purchase and install a heat pump for space heating and cooling in the applicants’ Minnesota residence.
-Heat pumps for clothes drying or water heating are excluded from this state rebate program.
+The Minnesota Residential Heat Pump Rebates will provide financial assistance to eligible applicants that purchase and install a heat pump for space heating and cooling in their primary Minnesota residence.

 EligibilityASHP inside air part